brandendupont-mcw/brandendupont-mcw/_posts/2019-2-23-fifth-post.md

 #### Map Tooltip Definitions

-<dt>All Metrics Are Calculated at the Parcel Level and link on Taxkey.
+<dt>All Metrics cre calculated at the parcel level and link on Taxkey.
 Each violation order ID and proximate eviction is provided in the tooltip.
 Large multi-families evict at a higher rate relative to single and two family homes. </dt>

 <dl>
   <dt> <strong> Proximate Eviction: </strong> The distance in days between when a DNS order is issued and eviction is filed.</dt>